Pull to Refresh

 This one's been in effect since March 1, 2026 under a separate order.
 You can validate harvest in the Michigan DNR Hunt Fish app instead of using a paper tag.
 Useful in remote country with no cell signal — write the license number on durable material attached to the carcass, then upload when you get bars.

 • Lower Peninsula baiting and feeding ban remains in force.
-A bill (HB 4445) to lift it passed the House but is sitting in the Senate as of mid-May 2026.
-Don't bait in the LP this fall regardless of what your group chat is saying.
+The DNR's baiting page is unambiguous: "Baiting and feeding are banned in the Lower Peninsula."
+The sole exception is for hunters with disabilities who meet specific requirements, and only during the Liberty and Independence Hunts.
+A bill to lift the ban, HB 4445, passed the House, but a bill is not a regulation — the ban is what's enforceable in the field this fall.
+Don't bait in the LP regardless of what your group chat is saying.

 • Drop pins for stand setups in DMUs that just changed status (cleared rifle line, zeroed antlerless permits) so you can re-evaluate access and shooting lanes before opening day.

-• Use the wind tool to revisit any stand whose approach assumed an October-through-January hunting window — a December-3 + January-1 cutoff means fewer chances at the same setup, so wind discipline matters more on each one.
+• Use the wind tool to revisit any stand whose approach assumed an October-through-January hunting window — a Dec.
+6 and Jan.
+1 cutoff means fewer chances at the same setup, so wind discipline matters more on each one.

 • Save your harvest log with the new DMU rules in mind.
-If you take an antlerless deer in a southern county that ends up in the Earn-a-Second-Buck pilot, you'll want a clean record when the second tag opens up.
+If you hunt Barry, Hillsdale, Ingham, Kalamazoo or Lapeer, a clean antlerless record is what unlocks the second tag once the pilot starts in March 2027.